Pheme-Protocol/Pheme-Docs/docs/ecosystem/03-faq.md

 ## Development Questions

 ### How can I contribute to Pheme AI?
-See our [Contributing Guidelines](../../CONTRIBUTING.md) for details on how to contribute.
+We'll update our technical documentation soon, follow our official channels for latest information.

 ### Where can I report bugs?
 Please open an issue on our GitHub repository with detailed information about the bug.